benedekrozemberczki/TADW/README.md

 ### Datasets

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
-A sample graph for the `Wikipedia Chameleons` is included in the  `input/` directory.
+Sample graphs for the `Wikipedia Chameleons` and `Wikipedia Giraffes` are included in the  `input/` directory.

 The feature matrix can be stored two ways: